Frijol/climate-change/GLOSSARY.md

 ## DRAM
 Demand Response Auction Mechanism, a more open energy supply bidding process than currently employed by Western U.S. utilities

+## droop control
+a mechanism for speed control of a primary power generator such that it runs at the same frequency as all of the other generators on the grid.
+It adjusts mechanical torque of generator mechanisms based on frequency, which takes 3-10 seconds in most systems [Hiskens, 26][Hiskens]

 ## DSO
 (electric) distribution service operator